zarakk/course-selling-application/README.md

 # Course Selling Application

-This is a full-stack course selling application that allows users to browse, purchase, and participate in online courses.
+This is a full-stack course-selling application that allows users to browse, purchase, and participate in online courses.
 It uses React, TypeScript, Node, and Socket.io for real-time communication.

 ## Admin Facing Demo